Frequently Asked Questions for adoptive parents

-Reading though our Frequently Asked Questions by Adoptive Parents can help Prospective families understand the Adoption process.
+Reading though our Frequently Asked Questions for Adoptive Parents can help Prospective families understand the Adoption process.

 Who initiates the adoption process?